✈️🐾 Flying with Your Dog to Europe in 2026: Costs, Airline Rules & Complete Checklist

 Taking a trip to Europe is a dream for many.
 Doing it with your best friend?
 Even better.
 For me, that best friend is my dog, Elmo—loyal, adventurous, and always up for the ride.
 Traveling with your dog across continents isn't simple, but it's absolutely possible (and so worth it).

-After months of planning and learning about pet travel requirements, I made it happen.
-Here’s everything I discovered — from paperwork to airline rules, costs, and how to keep your bestie safe and calm on a long flight.
+After months of planning and learning about pet travel requirements for Europe, I made it happen.
+Here's everything I discovered — from paperwork to airline rules, costs, and how to keep your bestie safe and calm on a long flight.

-🧾 What You Need to Travel with Your Dog to Europe
+📋 What You Need to Fly Your Dog to Europe

 Note: This reflects travel from the U.S. to the EU.
 Always verify the latest rules with your vet, airline, and official government sites.